P-TEFb/RNAfastqtoBigWig/README.md

 chr size file: provide the path to the combined chromsome size fasta file of only the genomes used in the sequencing.
-               If you are trying to generate a chromsome size file use samtools faidx combined.genome.fa and cut -f1,2 combined.genome.fa.fai > combined.genome.sizes. genome assembly: provide a comma separated list of genome assemblies used in the sequencing such as hg38,KF297339.1,JQCY02.1
+               If you are trying to generate a chromsome size file use samtools faidx combined.genome.fa and cut -f1,2 combined.genome.fa.fai > combined.genome.sizes. genome assembly: provide a comma separated list of genome assemblies used in the sequencing such as hg38,KF297339.1,JQCY02.1.
+SpikeIN: provide the genome assembly name used as SpikeIN in the sequencing such as JQCY02.1 or simply mention no.
 sample_key: provide sample key in a .csv format where sample#'s and sample names are separated by a comma or simply mention no.
 ```
 ## Requirements: